In the quest to deliver a trophy, Daniel Levy has made a deal with the devil.

 The first player likely to benefit from Mourinho's appointment is Eric Dier.
 The versatile midfielder was a target for Chelsea and Manchester United when the Portuguese was at the helm.

-According to The Telegraph, the England international was one of the reasons Mourinho found the Spurs project an interesting one.
+, the England international was one of the reasons Mourinho found the Spurs project an interesting one.
 Throughout the years, he's always had that powerful destroyer in his midfield third and for Spurs, Dier could be that guy.

 Injuries and lack of form resulted in him not being part of Pochettino's first-team plans but you can be sure that, if fit, he'll be part of Mourinho's first-choice XI.